hpe-security-lab/publications/csvsm-proxy-security-analysis/csvsm-proxy-security-analysis.md

 ## Acknowledgements

-Many thanks to colleagues and collaborators at Hewlett Packard Enterprise and RedHat for informing this security analysis, most notably:
+This work was produced with assistance from colleagues at Hewlett Packard Enterprise, most notably:

 - **Geoffrey Ndu**, Hewlett Packard Labs (Security)
 - **Nigel Edwards**, Hewlett Packard Labs (Security)

+Many thanks also to our collaborators at RedHat for providing key context which informed our analysis:

 - **Tyler Fanelli**, RedHat
 - **Stefano Garzarella**, RedHat
 - **Oliver Steffen**, RedHat